 Skip to content

 Omega-3 helps support the cardiovascular and neurological systems.
-In terms of skin and hair, it boosts scalp hydration, dampens inflammation and can promote the hair growth cycle, resulting in thicker and longer hair.
+In terms of skin and hair, it boosts scalp hydration, dampens inflammation and can promote a longer anagen phase in the hair growth cycle, resulting in thicker and longer hair.

 Omega-3 helps to boost moisture and strengthen strands, leading to less breakage and weakened hair.
-It is important to note that a deficiency does not directly cause hair loss, but can result in dry, weak hair and aggravate other skin and scalp conditions.
+It is important to note that a deficiency does not directly cause hair loss, but can result in dry, weak hair which can eventually lead to hair loss.
+A lack of Omega-3 can also aggravate other skin and scalp conditions causing inflammation which again has a long term impact on hair loss.

 Hair loss associated with omega-3 deficiency is commonly characterised by gradual hair shedding, accompanied by a dry, flaky scalp.
-On the contrary, telogen effluvium (TE), hair loss caused by stressful events on either the body or mind, results in diffuse hair shedding that occurs 2-3 months after the stressful event.
+On the contrary, telogen effluvium (TE), hair loss caused by stressful events, results in diffuse hair shedding that occurs 2-3 months after the stressful event.

-Omega-3 deficiency is more prevalent in populations that consume little seafood (for example, parts of Africa, South Asia, and the Middle East).
+Omega-3 deficiency is more prevalent in populations across the world that consume little seafood.
 Vegans, vegetarians, and individuals with highly processed diets are prone to deficiency, and have been associated with poorer skin, scalp and hair health.

 What Are the Mechanisms Linking Omega‑3 to Hair Growth